 The Rape of Andrea Dworkin That U.S. Criminal Justice Could Not Have Successfully Prosecuted

 Andrea Dworkin was raped.
 However, this was doubted by various people.
 Although the rape and some of the responses to it were some years ago, the consideration here is of how her case would have fared in a criminal trial in the United States.
 No conviction on any charge akin to rape would have resulted.
 This is a sketch about why.

 Assume, for the sake of argument, that the rape was in the U.S. Assume no confessions.
-Apparently, there were no eyewitnesses to the rape besides those who did it and she to whom it was done.
+Apparently, there were no eyewitnesses to the rape besides those who did it and she to whom it was done (and she was unconscious).
 Assume no one heard anyone brag about doing it.
 Assume the prosecutor, besides receiving a law degree after graduating in the top of her law school class, had received a Ph.D. in feminist studies from a top school and knew Andrea Dworkin’s work well.
 Even if all defendants had been identified and arrested and the police and prosecution were solidly prepared, acquittals on all rape counts would have been the outcome.
 (Nonconsensually administering drugs to her might have resulted in conviction, because the issues affecting a rape charge are different.)
 Most prosecutors would not even have tried rape charges, except to bluff for a guilty plea in lieu of trial and then only if the defendants would not have held out for a trial.